perfecto25/rio_config/README.md

       }
     }

+If the Parent key has dots in the name and you want to keep it as single key, double quote the parent key

+    ["parent.key.separated.by.dot"]
+    subkey = value

+    ## result

+    {
+      "parent.key.separated.by.dot": {
+        "subkey": "value"
+      }
+    }

 ---

 ### Arrays

-To create an array, pass a dash followed by a comma separated list of values
+To create an array, declare it using brackets, with each element separated by a comma

     [My List]
-    - first, second, third
+    subkey = [first, second, third]

     ## result
     {
-      "My List": [
+      "My List": {
+        "subkey": [
           "first",
           "second",
           "third"
         ]
       }
+    }

-Arrays can also be created using a multiline declaration starting with a dash
+Arrays can also be created using a multiline declaration within a bracket pair

     [cars]
-    names = -
+    names = [
       toyota,
       ferrari,
       chevy
+    ]

     ## result
     {
       "cars": {
         "names": [
           "toyota",
           "ferrari",
           "chevy"
         ]
+      }
+    }

+---

+### Strings, Ints, Booleans, Floats

+Flex will evaluate each value for its type, ie strings, ints, floats, booleans

+By default, all values are strings, unless its a raw integer.
+To treat an integer as a string, double quote it

+    [variables]
+    string = this is a string
+    real int = 12345
+    stringified int = "12345"
+    boolean true = True
+    boolean false = False
+    boolean strinfigied = "True"
+    float = 2.34596

+    ## result

+    {
+      "variables": {
+        "string": "this is a string",
+        "real int": 12345,
+        "stringified int": "12345",
+        "boolean true": true,
+        "boolean false": false,
+        "boolean strinfigied": "True",
+        "float": 2.34596
       }
     }